-As fall practice begins, the following information is intended to remind you of some rules related to the start of fall practice and "0" Week games, hopefully answering some questions that have arisen.
+As fall practice begins, the following information is intended to remind you of some rules related to the start of fall practice and games.

-Keep in mind that the Practice Allowance Blue Book Rule 506 is in effect during the season of sport which begins with this summer practice.
+Keep in mind that the Practice Allowance Blue Book Rule 506 is in effect during the season of sport which begins with the first official practice.